Rotator Cuff Surgery FAQ’s

 Only a doctor can make that diagnosis, but the most common symptom is pain that tends to be over the front and outer part of the shoulder.
 It is worse when your shoulder is moved in certain positions.
 Other symptoms include:

 - A popping sound or tearing sensation in your shoulder

 - A dull ache deep in the shoulder

 - Pain at night that prevents you from sleeping on the affected side

 - Muscle weakness, especially when lifting the arm

-If these sound familiar, or you’ve been told you need rotator cuff surgery, call Dr. Goradia for an evaluation.
-As a well-know shoulder expert he developed a new surgical technique for massive rotator cuff tears that have poor tissue quality or are severely retracted and scarred.
-Patients often consult Dr. Goradia for a second opinion regarding a rotator tear if they have been told elsewhere that their tear cannot be repaired at all or that it can’t be done all arthroscopically.
+If these sound familiar, or you’ve been told you need rotator cuff surgery, call (804)-678-9000 or complete the form to schedule an evaluation with Dr. Goradia at G2 Orthopedics today.
+Patients often consult Dr. Goradia for a second opinion regarding a rotator tear if they have been told elsewhere that their tear cannot be repaired at all or that it can’t be done arthroscopically.